 Rarely touched by inclement weather, Barbados is the easternmost of the Caribbean Islands.
 Its stunning beaches, colorful coral reefs, wide range of activities, and average 86-degree F temperatures make this bright, sunny paradise the perfect year-round vacation spot for scuba divers, snorkelers, and those looking for an authentic island experience.
-The island of Barbados is home to two Divi Resorts: Divi Southwinds Beach Resort and Divi Heritage Beach Resort.
+The island of Barbados is home to two Divi Resorts: Divi Southwinds Beach Resort.

 Divi Resorts on Barbados

 Divi Southwinds Beach Resort is an all-suite resort located on the southwest side of the island in Christ Church in the St. Lawrence Gap area.
 The St. Lawrence Gap is a lively location with numerous shops, restaurants, and nightlife.
 Divi Southwinds Beach Resort is an excellent value choice with a wide selection of amenities.

 Because Barbados was originally a British colony, the island has adopted many British customs, traditions, and even its style of government (Parliamentary democracy).
 Barbados retains many of these ideals today, even though it gained full independence in 1966.